nimiq-network/developer-reference/chapters/transactions.md

----
-category: "Data schemas"
----

 # Transactions

 - All transactions MUST transfer value (value > 0).
 - The value is always transferred from transaction _sender_ to transaction _recipient_.
 - The hash of the transaction does not include the signature/proof.
 - All transactions in Nimiq have a maximum validity window of 120 blocks, approximately two hours.